 On a professional front, we are proud to deliver the Independent Schools Teacher Induction Programme for newly qualified teachers (NQTs) and recently qualified teachers (RQTs) in our region.
-We are also one of just five UK hubs for Modern Languages teacher training in state and independent schools through SCITT (School-Centred Initial Teacher Training).
 By opening up our professional development programme to teachers from our partner schools, we have benefited from the engagement and expertise shared by over one hundred visiting teachers.

 We have a unique partnership with Imperial College London and employ an Imperial College London Outreach Fellow who teaches Science both at Oundle and at our partner schools.
 Our Outreach Scientist role leads teacher development and many of our STEM outreach activities.
 We also have a valuable link with Swansea University, with students from the university’s Engineering department regularly visiting Oundle to share ideas and advise on pupils’ DET projects in the Patrick Engineering Centre.
 A further formal partnership with the Royal College of Music enables talented musicians from Oundle to work with professors and students for mutual benefit.